-For P1, learners need to describe lifestyle factors that have an effect on health.
+For PI, learners need to describe lifestyle factors that have an effect on health.
 Physical activity, alcohol consumption, smoking, stress and diet must all be covered.
 Learners need to describe the benefits of physical activity, recommendations for alcohol consumption, health risks of excessive drinking, health risks of smoking, health risks of high stress levels and health risks of an unhealthy diet.
 Evidence could be in the form of a written report or information booklet.

 Criteria P2, P3 and P4 lend themselves to being assessed together.
 For P2, learners need to collect information on the lifestyle of an individual using a self-designed questionnaire and one-to-one consultation.
 Learners should devise their own questionnaire and a copy of the completed version should be provided as assessment evidence.
 A completed tutor observation checklist would provide suitable evidence of the one-to-one consultation.
 Alternatively, video evidence would be acceptable, supported by a tutor observation record.
 For P3, learners need to provide lifestyle improvement strategies for a selected individual, including advice on stress management, smoking cessation, reducing alcohol consumption and dietary changes where appropriate.
 Evidence could be in the form of a written report or a record of a consultation with the individual, for example an observation checklist or a video recording.
 For P4, learners need to plan a safe and effective six-week health-related physical activity programme for a selected individual.
 Ideally this should be the individual on whom the lifestyle assessment has been done.
-A copy of the programme must be suitable for the individual's needs and goals.
+A copy of the programme should be presented as evidence.
+The principles of training should have been applied and the programme must be suitable for the individual's needs and goals.
 It is also important that suitable activities have been selected and a suitable exercise intensity prescribed.